Skip to content

 Adding error messages

-Any rule can be wrapped with the withMessage helper to provide error messages.
+Any rule — inline or reusable — can be wrapped with the withMessage helper to associate an error message with it.

 ts